hangle/Script/documents/DesignNotes/script.md

                 %%
 </pre>

-<p>The above List resembles the elements of the 'nowis.struct' file presented earlier.
+<p>The above List resembles the elements of the 'nowis.struct' file presented <br />
-On closer inspections of the two, the 'child', 'address', and 'sibling' elements of the file are missing from the above List. </p>
+earlier.
+On closer inspections of the two, the 'child', 'address', and <br />
+'sibling' elements  of the file are missing from the above List.   </p>

-<p>The following shows a scaled down version of 'nowis.struct' with only the %<className>
+<p>The following shows a scaled down version of 'nowis.struct' with only the <br />
-and the 'child', address, and 'sibling' elements</p>
+%<className>  and the 'child', address, and 'sibling' elements  </p>

 <pre>
         %Notecard